jlleongarcia/jlleongarcia/content/blog/ai-iot-rpi-dht22-mysql.md

 ---
-title: "How to use LangChain to Chat with Sensor Data"
+title: "[AIoT] How to use LangChain to Chat with Sensor Data"
 date: 2024-12-22T21:20:21+01:00
 #Lastmod: 2022-11-17
 draft: false